lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 RPCs without worrying about service discovery, (client-side) load balancing, generating stub, error handling, etc.

-## Problems
+# The Old Framework

 Originally, consumers communicate with the service using an in-house RPC framework.
-It was built on top of the Redis protocol for convenience reasons: rich ecosystem and mature tooling.
+It was built on top of the Redis protocol for its rich ecosystem and mature tooling.
 This made sense when sense years ago when Datadog’s infrastructure was not as complex or extensive.

 However, the framework is not optimized for large-scale distributed systems.
-In a distributed system, the network is never reliable and nodes can fail unpredictably and independently due to hardware faults or human errors.
-A reliable software needs to tolerate faults.
+In a distributed system, network is never reliable and nodes can fail unpredictably and independently due to hardware faults or human errors.
+Reliable software tolerates faults.
 The in-house RPC framework, however, does not provide any mechanism to make the inter-process communication more reliable.

-### Unreliable Health Check
+# Unreliable Health Check

 A service registry is essentially an *eventually consistent* snapshot of the current state of the system.
-It should absolutely not regarded as the only source of truth.
+It should absolutely not be regarded as the *only* source of truth.

-For example, when a node suddenly becomes unresponsive (the process is `pkill -9`'ed, or the VM is shut down), assuming the service registry performs Time to Live (TTL) health checks, the registry has to wait for the TTL to expire, which can take seconds, before marking the node as dead.
-Thus, the system can be in an inconsistent state.
+For example, when a node suddenly becomes unresponsive (the process gets `pkill -9`'ed, running out of file descriptors, etc), assuming the service registry performs Time to Live (TTL) health checks, the registry has to wait for the TTL timeout to expire, which can take seconds, before marking the node as dead, and eventually propagating the change to its consumers.
+The system can be in an inconsistent state.

-When a consumer of a service retrieves a list of "healthy" nodes from the registry, it is possible that there exists already dead nodes in that list.
+When a consumer of a service retrieves a list of "healthy" nodes from the registry, the list could contain false-positive, already-dead nodes.
 The question then arises: how to ensure RPCs to only be sent to actually healthy nodes?

-#### Transient Errors vs Fatal Errors
+# Transient Errors vs Fatal Errors

 This is where the legacy RPC framework falls short.
 The framework is unable to identify the type of the fault that caused the RPC to fail.
-The fault could be transient, which means that if the sleeps for a while and then retries, the RPC will then succeed.
+The fault could be transient, which means that if the client waits a bit and retries, the RPC will succeed.
 On the other hand, the failing RPC can also be caused by a *fatal error*.
-This means that the destination node is dead (process gets `pkill -9`'ed or the VM gets shut down for maintenance).
-Therefore, when a fatal error is identified, the client should send the RPC to another node, instead of retrying on the same node.
+This signifies that the destination node may be dead.
+When a fatal error is identified, the client should send the RPC to another node, instead of retrying on the same node.

 Fatal failures include server resource exhaustion (a server instance being overloaded so we might want to retry on a different node), node failures, etc.

-Just a side note that a resource exhaustion can be a transient failure as well.
+Just to add a side note here: a resource exhaustion can also be a transient failure.
 For example, let's say your server owns the database resource.
-If the replica (a resource) it has been talking to fails, it can retry on a different replica.
+If the replica (a resource) it has been talking to fails, the server will retry on a different replica.
 Although it is a fatal failure for the server, from the client's perspective, it is a transient failure.
-Retry on the same server may solve the problem.

-#### Poor error handling
+Clients can still send requests to the same server.

+# Poor Error Handling

 Now, let's go back to the old framework.
-Since it was not built for distributed systems, being able to identify the cause of a RPC failure and handle it accordingly was very difficult.
+Since it was not built for distributed systems, being able to identify the cause of a RPC failure and handle it accordingly are very difficult.
 (That's why people say programming distributed systems is hard!
-This problem is trivial if everything happens in memory)
+This problem would be trivial if everything happens in memory)

 As a result, the legacy RPC framework simply sends the failed RPC to another random node from the (eventual consistent) service registry with no specific